Civic Literacy is a New Undergraduate Degree Requirement

 Beginning with catalog year 2018-2019, every student initially entering a Florida College System or State University System institution must demonstrate competency in civic literacy.
 According to Florida Statute Section 1007.25 and Florida’s Board of Governors Policy 8.006, undergraduate students must demonstrate:

 - An understanding of the basic principles of American democracy and how they are applied in our republican form of government;

 - Knowledge of the founding documents and how they have shaped the nature and functions of our institutions of self-governance; and

 - An understanding of landmark Supreme Court cases and their impact on law and society.

-- Transfer to UCF from an out-of-state college or university; or
+- Students transferring to UCF from an Out of State or Private Institution Fall 2018 or later.

 If you are not sure if you are required to fulfill the requirement, please check with your academic advisor prior to enrolling in a course, registering for a CLEP exam, or enrolling in the zero-credit exam option.